 The imposter syndrome is very common among professions where work is peer-reviewed such as journalism, writing, … and Yes: Software Development.
 It is a sign that you apply extremely high standards to yourself which is not in balance to how you view others.
 Pair-programming can be particularly stressful but also writing open-source software and activities which push you into being genuine.
 But keep in mind people with true ability tend to underestimate their relative competence.

-As a former software developer who has turned to recruiting I’m well aware of how us programmers are judged.
+I’m well aware of how us software engineers are judged.
 The industry still believes that the best programmers have no hobbies other than software development.
 And when we go home after a 12 hour work day, we’re expected to recharge our batteries while hacking away on some pet-project or busy ourselves learning one of the latest programming languages, which are all the rage now.

 Unfortunately this behavior doesn’t actually make us better programmers.
 What it will make you though is a burnt out programmer.
 Even worse, if all your input in life is from data/info/books/discussions related to programming, I’d go as far and say: You will not only turn into non-interesting individual, but eventually even lack the ability to see the bigger picture in your own tech projects!